What is an EGR Valve?

 Read also: 5 Symptoms of a Low Engine Oil in Your Car

-4) Rough Idle – The engine will experience a rough idle when there is a bad EGR valve because the valve will get stuck in a closed or open position.
-This means that too many or too few exhaust gases will be entering the chamber, which will cause the engine to be idle.
+The engine will experience rough idling when there is a malfunctioning EGR valve because the valve will get stuck in a closed or open position.
+This means that too much or too little exhaust gas will be entering the chamber, which will cause the engine to not run smoothly.

-The cost to replace an EGR valve is anywhere from $180 to $460.
-The parts costs alone will be somewhere between $139 and $349.
-The labor costs alone will be between $50 and $120, depending on the mechanic’s hourly rate.
-The good news is that it should not take more than one hour for the mechanic to perform this replacement job.
-And since the cost of the EGR valve part is cheap, you are looking at a very inexpensive replacement job here.
+The cost to replace an EGR valve can be anywhere from $200 to $480.
+The parts costs alone will be somewhere between $140 and $360.
+The labor costs alone will be between $60 and $120, depending on the mechanic’s hourly rate.